 He joined Risen Savior Lutheran Church in 1992.
 Arch was currently on the Board of Elders and previously, the Building Committee for church expansion.
 Until very recently, he was one of the tenor voices in RSLC’s acclaimed Chancel Choir as well as part of a Connect Group Bible Study.

 Arch struggled daily with Parkinson’s Disease.
 He passed away on December 24, 2019 after suffering a cardiac arrest the previous day.
 What a blessing and comfort it is to have such a close, caring family and so many friends during this most difficult time.

 We will celebrate Arch’s [Jim’s] life in a service on Saturday, January 11, 2020 at 2:00 pm at Risen Savior Lutheran Church, 3031 W. 144th Ave., Broomfield, CO.

 In Lieu of Flowers, donations may be made as follows:

 Risen Savior Lutheran Church, https://onrealm.org/rslc/-/give/now

 3031 W. 144th Ave., Broomfield, CO 80023, 303-469-3521

 1325 S. Colorado Blvd., Suite 2048, Denver, CO 80222, 303-830-1839

-To send flowers to Archie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Archie J. Lind, please visit our floral store.